seroanalytics/serosolver/README.md

 # serosolver

-`serosolver` is a modelling and inference packages that uses a dynamic model to infer antibody dynamics and infection histories from cross-sectional or longitudinal serological data.
+`serosolver` is a modelling and inference package that uses a dynamic model to infer antibody dynamics and infection histories from cross-sectional or longitudinal serological data.
 The model infers individual-level infection histories, historical attack rates, and patterns of antibody dynamics by accounting for cross-reactive antibody responses and measurement error.

 ## Installation